 You will also need to save money to cover closing costs, which are the fees you pay to get the loan.
-There are many variables that go into determining how much closing costs will be, but it is usually advisable to prepare for 2% - 4% of the total home value.
-This means that if you are buying a home worth \$200,000, you might end up paying \$4,000 - \$8,000 in closing costs.
-The amount you save for closing costs is an addition to the money you set aside for your down payment.
-The amount added together will be the combined total amount of money you should set aside to buy a home.
+There are many variables that go into determining how much closing costs will be, but it is usually advisable to prepare for 3% - 6% of the total home value.
+This means that if you are buying a home worth \$200,000, you might end up paying \$6,000 - \$12,000 in closing costs.

-The specific closing costs will depend on your loan type and other variables in the transaction.
-Almost all homeowners will pay for things like appraisal fees, title & escrow fees, and lender fees.
+The specific closing costs will depend on your loan type, your lender and where you live.
+Almost all homeowners will pay for things like appraisal fees and title insurance.
 If you take out a government-backed loan, you will typically need to pay an insurance premium or funding fee upfront.

-Once you begin your loan process after you have an accepted offer on a home, your lender will give you a document called a Loan Estimate which will give you an estimated breakdown that is specific to the home you are under contract to purchase.
-Then, closer toward the end of the loan process, your lender will provide a Closing Disclosure, which lists each of the closing costs more accurately so you will know how much you will need to pay at closing.
+Before you close on your loan, your lender will give you a document called a Closing Disclosure, which lists each of the closing costs you need to cover and how much you will need to pay at closing.
 Look over your Closing Disclosure carefully before you close to know what to expect and to catch any errors.

-Other Costs Based on Loan Type
+Other Costs Based On Loan Type

 Your loan type might require a specialized inspection as well.
-For example, you often must get a pest inspection if you have a VA loan.
-Most lenders or real estate agents will schedule this inspection on your behalf and pass the cost along to you at closing.
+For example, you often have to get a pest inspection before you take out a VA loan.
+Most lenders will schedule this inspection on your behalf and pass the cost along to you at closing.